How Car Valuations Work in Pakistan

 Also, don’t forget

 • Get: if the car has no criminal record or significant accident history, you’re in a stronger position to ask for a higher price.
-Many buyers will walk away the moment they hear “accident repaired” or “ownership
+Many buyers will walk away the moment they hear “accident repaired” or “ownership not transferred.”

 Why You Should Get a Professional Car Valuation